Compact Speech Translation Models via Discrete Speech Units Pretraining: Introduction

 \section{Introduction}

-In Speech-to-Text Translation (ST), the use of SSL models, e.g., wav2vec2 and HuBERT \cite{baevski2020wav2vec,hsu2021hubert}, as model initialization is now common to obtain SOTA result \cite{agrawal-etal-2023-findings}.
-Nevertheless, using these bulky models as initialisation imposes a large memory footprint to the downstream ST, which limits flexibility in modelling choices.
-In addition, it hinders on-device deployment that is crucial for privacy and useful in the absence of internet connection.
+In Speech-to-text Translation (ST), using Self-Supervised Speech (SSS) models, such as wav2vec 2.0 and HuBERT \cite{baevski2020wav2vec,hsu2021hubert}, as model initialization is now common to obtain the SOTA result \cite{agrawal-etal-2023-findings}.
+Nevertheless, such model initialisation makes the ST model less memory-adaptive and could impose a large memory footprint.
+These factors hinders on-device deployment that is crucial for privacy and useful in the absence of internet connection.

+How can we use the SSS model(s) to create a more compact ST model?
+When using the SSS model for initialization, the corresponding ST model uses the dense representations of the SSS model for its task.
+Alternatively, an informative proxy, which requires less memory to obtain, for the dense representation may make the ST model more compact.

-Knowledge distillation (KD) \cite{kim-rush-2016-sequence,inaguma-etal-2021-source} is the standard approach to creating smaller models, but obtaining the high-quality pseudo labels for training ST systems is very costly.
-Instead, we focus on Discrete Speech Units (DSU) since they can be obtained cheaper, e.g., without requiring a translation model, and are an intermediate representation between speech and text.
-DSUs are K-means clusters of speech representations from selected layers within a SSL model.
-It represents sequences of discrete tokens, which are easier to model within a text processing architecture \cite{polyak21_interspeech,chou-etal-2023-toward}.
-DSU sequences are far smaller than dense Filterbank sequences, and they can be shortened with removing duplicates and Byte Pair Encoding (BPE) \cite{sennrich-etal-2016-neural}.
-Therefore, in ST, a straightforward method to distill the SSL models is to replace the dense Filterbank by the DSUs, aka the DSU-to-Translation (DSU-to-Trl) model.
-Although using DSUs for training allows for transfer learning, using them at inference requires large and slow models.
+Discrete Speech Units (DSU) extracted from the SSS model can be such a good proxy.
+DSU are K-Means clusters of speech representations from selected layers of the SSS model.
+It represents sequence of discrete tokens, which are easier to model within a text processing architecture \cite{polyak21_interspeech,chou-etal-2023-toward}.
+DSU sequences\footnote{In this paper, DSU and DSU sequences are used interchangeably.
+When we need to focus on a few units of the sequence, we call them DSU tokens.} are far smaller than the sequences of dense representations.
+Therefore, a straightforward method to distill the SSS models is to use DSU as speech inputs, aka the DSU-to-Translation (DSU-to-Trl) model.
+Although using DSU as inputs allows for transfer learning and a memory-adaptive model, using them at inference still requires storing and calling the quantization modules, i.e, the SSS model and the K-Means model.